 It's also very important for older adults to strength train, since when we age we start to lose muscle.
 Dr. Lee notes, "It helps improve function as we grow older.
 And strength training builds muscle, which is important for glucose metabolism."

 Yoga is often overlooked, but it has many health benefits.
-Yoga can help with back pain, improve bone strength and keep your heart healthy (learn more about the benefits of yoga).
+Yoga can help with back pain, improve bone strength and keep your heart healthy.
 Yoga was associated with better cholesterol numbers and improved blood pressure.